luohancfd/CFCFD-NG/doc/sphinx/publications-using-the-codes.rst

 #.
 Goozee, Richard (2003) Simulation of a complete shock tunnel using parallel computer codes.
 PhD Thesis, Division of Mechanical Engineering, School of Engineering, The University of Queensland.

 #.
+Austin, Kevin (2002) Evolutionary design of robust flight control for a hypersonic aircraft.
+PhD Thesis, Department of Mechanical Engineering, The University of Queensland.

+#.
 Wheatley, Vincent (2001) Modelling low-density flow in hypersonic impulse facilities.
 Masters of Engineering Science Thesis, Department of Mechanical Engineering, The University of Queensland.

 #.
 Faddy, James (2000) Computational modelling for shock tube flows.
 Masters of Engineering Science Thesis, Department of Mechanical Engineering, The University of Queensland.